refayathaque/glowing-engine/README.md

     - https://stackoverflow.com/a/54903133/8379751
 - Read up on GCP storage, AWS S3, Azure Blob Storage use cases to get a feel for how you might be able to repackage this app for a client.
 - Some operations (e.g., updateObject) are returning tons of extraneous data we don't need, at some point I'll need to groom the response in the API call modules to only return what will be useful for the UI.

   - updateObject ✅

+  Sun Jan 9 2022

+  - Working on error handling today, inserted try catch blocks in all the routes, and now have to code out the blocks in all routes.
+    - /buckets
+    - /objects/:bucket ✅
+    - create - /buckets/:name ✅
+    - delete - /buckets/:name ✅
+    - delete - /objects/:bucket/:name ✅
+    - put - /objects/:bucket/:name/:newname ✅
+  - If required params are not provided then route should return 4xx instead of invoking storage operation modules.